Lam Research (NASDAQ:LRCX) Shares Gap Down After Analyst Downgrade

 Lam Research Co.
-(NASDAQ:LRCX – Get Free Report) gapped down before the market opened on Monday after Morgan Stanley lowered their price target on the stock from $929.00 to $774.00.
+(NASDAQ:LRCX – Get Free Report)’s share price gapped down before the market opened on Monday after Morgan Stanley lowered their price target on the stock from $929.00 to $774.00.
 The stock had previously closed at $769.72, but opened at $751.46.
 Morgan Stanley currently has an equal weight rating on the stock.
-Lam Research shares last traded at $750.40, with a volume of 32,810 shares.
+Lam Research shares last traded at $750.40, with a volume of 32,810 shares trading hands.

-LRCX has been the subject of several other research reports.
-Citigroup lowered their target price on Lam Research from $990.00 to $893.00 and set a “buy” rating for the company in a research note on Monday.
-Raymond James boosted their target price on Lam Research from $950.00 to $1,060.00 and gave the stock an “outperform” rating in a research note on Friday, June 7th.
-Wells Fargo & Company lowered their target price on Lam Research from $1,100.00 to $1,000.00 and set an “equal weight” rating for the company in a research note on Thursday, August 1st.
-B. Riley boosted their price target on Lam Research from $1,130.00 to $1,325.00 and gave the stock a “buy” rating in a report on Thursday, June 20th.
-Finally, Barclays boosted their price target on Lam Research from $865.00 to $900.00 and gave the stock an “equal weight” rating in a report on Wednesday, June 5th.
-Six analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $1,013.37.
+A number of other analysts also recently issued reports on LRCX.
+Barclays raised their target price on Lam Research from $865.00 to $900.00 and gave the stock an “equal weight” rating in a research report on Wednesday, June 5th.
+TD Cowen boosted their price objective on Lam Research from $1,000.00 to $1,050.00 and gave the company a “buy” rating in a research note on Thursday, August 1st.
+B. Riley increased their target price on shares of Lam Research from $1,130.00 to $1,325.00 and gave the stock a “buy” rating in a research report on Thursday, June 20th.
+Cantor Fitzgerald reiterated a “neutral” rating and issued a $1,200.00 target price on shares of Lam Research in a research note on Thursday, August 1st.
+Finally, Raymond James upped their price target on shares of Lam Research from $950.00 to $1,060.00 and gave the company an “outperform” rating in a research note on Friday, June 7th.
+Six equities research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $1,013.37.

-Large investors have recently bought and sold shares of the stock.
-Vanguard Group Inc. raised its stake in shares of Lam Research by 1.2% during the 1st quarter.
-Vanguard Group Inc. now owns 11,856,661 shares of the semiconductor company’s stock worth $11,519,576,000 after purchasing an additional 144,914 shares during the period.
-Fisher Asset Management LLC raised its stake in shares of Lam Research by 3.0% during the 4th quarter.
-Fisher Asset Management LLC now owns 2,973,516 shares of the semiconductor company’s stock worth $2,329,037,000 after purchasing an additional 86,721 shares during the period.
-Price T Rowe Associates Inc. MD raised its stake in shares of Lam Research by 5.1% during the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 2,959,151 shares of the semiconductor company’s stock worth $2,875,023,000 after purchasing an additional 142,903 shares during the period.
-Massachusetts Financial Services Co.
-MA raised its stake in shares of Lam Research by 7.7% during the 2nd quarter.
-Massachusetts Financial Services Co.
-MA now owns 1,254,188 shares of the semiconductor company’s stock worth $1,335,522,000 after purchasing an additional 89,470 shares during the period.
-Finally, Van ECK Associates Corp raised its stake in shares of Lam Research by 11.1% during the 2nd quarter.
-Van ECK Associates Corp now owns 1,075,893 shares of the semiconductor company’s stock worth $1,145,664,000 after purchasing an additional 107,778 shares during the period.
-84.61% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently bought and sold shares of LRCX.
+Gryphon Financial Partners LLC purchased a new stake in shares of Lam Research in the 4th quarter valued at $476,000.
+Gladstone Institutional Advisory LLC grew its stake in shares of Lam Research by 5.5% during the fourth quarter.
+Gladstone Institutional Advisory LLC now owns 693 shares of the semiconductor company’s stock valued at $543,000 after buying an additional 36 shares during the last quarter.
+Clearbridge Investments LLC grew its stake in shares of Lam Research by 2.0% during the fourth quarter.
+Clearbridge Investments LLC now owns 210,934 shares of the semiconductor company’s stock valued at $165,216,000 after buying an additional 4,052 shares during the last quarter.
+D.A.
+Davidson & CO. increased its holdings in shares of Lam Research by 1.2% in the fourth quarter.
+D.A.
+Davidson & CO. now owns 10,508 shares of the semiconductor company’s stock worth $8,231,000 after buying an additional 124 shares during the period.
+Finally, Assetmark Inc. lifted its stake in shares of Lam Research by 18.6% in the 4th quarter.
+Assetmark Inc. now owns 22,040 shares of the semiconductor company’s stock valued at $17,263,000 after acquiring an additional 3,454 shares during the last quarter.
+Institutional investors own 84.61% of the company’s stock.

-Lam Research’s stock is going to split on the morning of Thursday, October 3rd.
+Lam Research’s stock is set to split before the market opens on Thursday, October 3rd.
 The 10-1 split was announced on Tuesday, May 21st.
-The newly created shares will be issued to shareholders after the closing bell on Wednesday, October 2nd.
+The newly created shares will be payable to shareholders after the market closes on Wednesday, October 2nd.

-Lam Research (NASDAQ:LRCX – Get Free Report) last announced its quarterly earnings data on Wednesday, July 31st.
-The semiconductor company reported $8.14 earnings per share for the quarter, topping the consensus estimate of $7.58 by $0.56.
-Lam Research had a return on equity of 48.71% and a net margin of 25.68%.
-The company had revenue of $3.87 billion during the quarter, compared to analyst estimates of $3.82 billion.
-During the same quarter last year, the firm posted $5.98 EPS.
-The firm’s revenue for the quarter was up 20.7% on a year-over-year basis.
-As a group, sell-side analysts predict that Lam Research Co. will post 35.2 EPS for the current year.
+Lam Research (NASDAQ:LRCX – Get Free Report) last issued its earnings results on Wednesday, July 31st.
+The semiconductor company reported $8.14 earnings per share (EPS) for the quarter, topping the consensus estimate of $7.58 by $0.56.
+The firm had revenue of $3.87 billion for the quarter, compared to analysts’ expectations of $3.82 billion.
+Lam Research had a net margin of 25.68% and a return on equity of 48.71%.
+The business’s revenue was up 20.7% on a year-over-year basis.
+During the same quarter last year, the business earned $5.98 earnings per share.
+Research analysts anticipate that Lam Research Co. will post 35.2 EPS for the current fiscal year.

 Lam Research Increases Dividend

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, October 1st.
-Shareholders of record on Tuesday, September 17th will be issued a dividend of $2.30 per share.
-This represents a $9.20 dividend on an annualized basis and a yield of 1.19%.
-The ex-dividend date of this dividend is Tuesday, September 17th.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, October 1st.
+Stockholders of record on Tuesday, September 17th will be issued a dividend of $2.30 per share.
 This is a positive change from Lam Research’s previous quarterly dividend of $2.00.
-Lam Research’s payout ratio is presently 33.84%.
+This represents a $9.20 dividend on an annualized basis and a dividend yield of 1.20%.
+The ex-dividend date is Tuesday, September 17th.
+Lam Research’s dividend payout ratio is currently 33.84%.

-Lam Research declared that its board has authorized a share buyback plan on Tuesday, May 21st that authorizes the company to buyback $10.00 billion in shares.
-This buyback authorization authorizes the semiconductor company to buy up to 8.1% of its shares through open market purchases.
-Shares buyback plans are often a sign that the company’s leadership believes its shares are undervalued.
+Lam Research declared that its Board of Directors has initiated a share repurchase plan on Tuesday, May 21st that allows the company to buyback $10.00 billion in outstanding shares.
+This buyback authorization allows the semiconductor company to reacquire up to 8.1% of its stock through open market purchases.
+Stock buyback plans are often an indication that the company’s board of directors believes its shares are undervalued.

 Lam Research Company Profile